HapiSingh/hapisingh.github.io/thoughts.md

 There’s no structure here, and no expectation to post regularly.
 If something feels worth putting into words, it goes here.

+**2026-01-17**

+---

+One day I'm gonna have to add my entire backlog of steam game reviews and GGapp game reviews to this website, I wonder if there's a way to automate it... probably not, it's just gonna have to be a grueling one by one process I'll get to isn't it, I've written too many reviews haha

 **2026-01-15**